Dangerous Goods Definition

 In the context of DG handling, labelling refers to the proper placement of pre-defined labels on the carton, canister, or other form of packaging or overpacking that dangerous good or hazardous items are stored and transported in.
 The labelling of DG is absolutely essential for air transport, however DG container should be labelled at all points throughout the supply chain, including warehousing and all other forms of transportation.

-- Any person or organization shipping or handling dangerous goods for any reason should be able to clearly identify DG using the appropriate labelling.
+- Any person or organisation shipping or handling dangerous goods for any reason should be able to clearly identify DG using the appropriate labelling.

 - The hazardous material contained within the packaging defines the labelling required.